Maceris/Hemera/docs/packages.md

 Files import other packages using the `import` keyword.

-They may (and usually do) have a prefix like `core:`, specifying the type of package.
-The prefixes are:
+They may (and usually do) have a pre-specified `from` part, specifying where the package is from, in the format `from "name"`.
+These can be left off for `base` and `std`.

+The built in locations are:

 * `base` - Part of the language itself, which must be implemented by all compilers
 * `std` - The standard library